gbdev/pandocs/content/Video_Display.md

 ### FF44 - LY (LCDC Y-Coordinate) (R)

 LY indicates the current horizontal line, which might be about to be drawn, being drawn, or just been drawn.
-LY can take on any value from 0 to 153.
+LY can hold any value from 0 to 153.
 The values from 144 to 153 indicate the VBlank period.

 ### FF45 - LYC (LY Compare) (R/W)